Jeff Jackson (politician)

-Jeffrey Neale Jackson (born September 12, 1982) is an American politician, attorney, and military officer serving as the U.S. representative for North Carolina's 14th congressional district since 2023.
-He represented the 37th district in the North Carolina Senate from 2014 to 2022.
+Jeffrey Neale Jackson (born September 12, 1982) is an American politician, attorney, and Army National Guard officer who has served as the 52nd attorney general of North Carolina since 2025.
+A member of the Democratic Party, he previously served as the U.S. representative for North Carolina's 14th congressional district from 2023 to 2024 and represented the 37th district in the North Carolina Senate from 2014 to 2022.

-After graduating from law school, Jackson worked as an assistant district attorney in Gaston County; he is of counsel at Womble Bond Dickinson.
-In 2002, Jackson enlisted in the United States Army Reserve and served in the Kandahar Province during the War in Afghanistan.
+After graduating from law school, Jackson worked as an assistant district attorney in Gaston County.
+He was counsel at Womble Bond Dickinson.
+In 2002, Jackson commissioned in the United States Army Reserve and served in the Kandahar Province during the War in Afghanistan.
 He now serves in the Judge Advocate General's Corps with the Army National Guard.

-On February 25, 2022, Jackson announced his candidacy for the U.S. House of Representatives in North Carolina's new 14th congressional district.
-He won the general election.
+In October 2023, he announced his candidacy for North Carolina attorney general after the North Carolina Legislature redrew the state's congressional districts.
+He was elected as the attorney general of North Carolina in November 2024.

-Early life
+Early life and education

 Jackson was born in Miami, Florida, on September 12, 1982, and raised in Chapel Hill, North Carolina.
 His father, Nathan Jackson, is a doctor, and his mother is a nurse.
 Jackson earned a bachelor's degree and a master's degree in philosophy from Emory University.
 He also earned a Juris Doctor degree from the University of North Carolina School of Law.

-Jackson signed up for the United States Army Reserve in 2002.
-He works as a business litigator at Womble Bond Dickinson in Charlotte.
-Jackson also continues to serve in the North Carolina Army National Guard as a major in the Judge Advocate General's Corps.
+Jackson enlisted in the United States Army Reserve in 2002 while he was junior at Emory.
+Mobilized to active duty as a corporal (E-4), he forward deployed to Afghanistan in support of Operation Enduring Freedom, assigned to a psychological operations unit.
+He worked as a business litigator at Womble Bond Dickinson in Charlotte.
+Commissioned as an officer after he graduated from college and entered law school, Jackson continues to serve in the North Carolina Army National Guard as a major in the Judge Advocate General's Corps.

 Before joining the North Carolina Senate, Jackson worked as a prosecutor in Gaston County, North Carolina.
 He resigned upon joining the Senate, as the state constitution prohibits serving as an elected official and a prosecutor simultaneously.